klknn/hibiki/doc/user_manual.md

 ### Saving Projects
 1. Click the **Save** button in the top bar
 2. Enter a filename (`.hbk` extension is added automatically)
-3. Projects save: tracks, plugins, clips, BPM, and plugin parameters
+3. Projects save: tracks, plugins, clips, BPM, track names, and plugin parameters

 ### Loading Projects
 1. Click the **Load** button in the top bar
 2. Browse to a `.hbk` file
-3. The project state is restored
+3. The project state is restored (including track names and clip positions)

 ### Project File Format
 - `.hbk` files use FlatBuffers binary serialization